felipe-parodi/pyzotero_utils/README.md

-# Pyzotero Utilities
+# Pyzotero Utils

-Utility scripts and tools for working with Zotero libraries via the pyzotero API.
+Tools for working with Zotero libraries and PDFs:
+- `llm_summarize_pdfs.py`: Generate concise summaries of PDFs using OpenAI
+- `combine_pdfs.py`: Combine PDFs from Zotero collections

 ## Setup
 1. Create `config.py` with your Zotero credentials (never commit this file):